Agentic AI for Computer Systems Design

 Course Goal

-This transformation spans the entire computing stack—from agentic systems that optimize compiler passes and generate high-performance code, to AI-driven approaches that automatically design processor microarchitectures and explore vast design spaces, to intelligent tools that use machine learning for chip placement and circuit synthesis.
-We’re moving from human-designed heuristics to agentic design methodologies that can explore solution spaces too large for manual analysis.
+This transformation spans the entire computing stack—from AI agents that optimize compiler passes and generate high-performance code, to reinforcement learning agents that automatically design processor microarchitectures, to neural agents that solve chip placement and circuit synthesis.
+We’re moving from human-designed heuristics to autonomous AI agents that can explore solution spaces too large for manual analysis.

 What you’ll learn:

-Traditional architecture design relies on human expertise, heuristics, and manual optimization across a vast design space with millions of possible configurations.
+Traditional systems design relies on human expertise, heuristics, and manual optimization across vast design spaces with millions of possible configurations at each layer.

 In this course, we explore the complete computing stack:

-1. AI for Software: Agents understand what needs to be computed efficiently
+1. AI for Software: AI systems understand what needs to be computed efficiently

-2. AI for Architecture: Agents design how to compute it efficiently in hardware
+2. AI for Architecture: AI agents design how to compute it efficiently in hardware

-3. AI for EDA: Agents implement the architecture physically in silicon
+3. AI for Chip Design: AI tools implement the architecture physically in silicon

-The goal is to create agentic systems that can design better computing systems than human experts, while exploring design spaces too large for manual analysis.
+The goal is to create agentic AI systems that can design better computing systems than human experts across software, architecture, and chip implementation - while exploring design spaces too large for manual analysis.

 Course Overview

-Architecture 2.0 represents the paradigm shift from human-designed heuristics to agentic design methodologies.
-While conventional architecture courses teach you how existing systems work, this seminar explores how agentic approaches will design tomorrow’s systems.
+This course explores the shift from human-designed heuristics to agentic AI systems.
+While conventional courses teach you how existing systems work, this seminar explores how agentic AI will design tomorrow’s complete computing stack.

-This course connects directly to CS249r: Special Topics in Edge Computing by exploring how AI driven architecture design enables the specialized, efficient systems that edge computing demands.
-We’ll work hands-on with cutting edge research tools including ArchGym, DREAMPlace, and CompilerGym.
+This course is focused on exploring how agentic AI enables the specialized, efficient systems that edge computing demands.
+We’ll work hands-on with cutting edge research tools including CompilerGym (software), ArchGym (architecture), and DREAMPlace (chip design).

-Students will systematically explore AI applications across complete design abstraction levels from algorithms to circuits while identifying the most promising research directions for AI driven computer systems design.
+Students will systematically explore agentic AI applications across the complete computing stack - from code generation and compiler optimization, through processor and accelerator design, to chip placement and verification - while identifying the most promising research directions for agentic computer systems design.

-Note: This is a research intensive seminar with limited enrollment, focused on understanding how AI agents design systems rather than analyzing existing architectures.
+Note: This is a research intensive seminar with limited enrollment, focused on understanding how agentic AI systems design complete computing systems rather than analyzing existing implementations.

 Prerequisites & Expectations